dominuswebs/docs/Encyclopedia.md

             grep '\.log$' – filters files ending in .log.
             $(...) – substitutes the filtered list as arguments to rm.

+    Search for a string inside files.
+Only search in folders whose names start with abc_.
+Get a list of folder names (not file names) that contain at least one matching file.

+        rg "your_search_string" --files-with-matches -g "abc_*/**" | cut -d'/' -f1 | sort -u

 # Docker